lemlac/mulem/docs/reference.md

   + 5 + 6
 ```

 We aren't method chaining, so we can't just put `.` in front if each operator.
 Instead, We can give a special rule to for a leading `:` (colon).
 When a line starts with `:`, it continues from the previous line and the `:` gets consumed like a trailing `\`.
-This allows us to use Mulang's expression splitting to make this much more readable.
+This allows us to use Mulem's expression splitting to make this much more readable.

 ```
 x = 1